Booragoon

 PROFILE FAQ

-Booragoon has emerging levels of nearby infrastructure activity, ranking in the 37thth percentile nationally
+Booragoon has emerging levels of nearby infrastructure activity, ranking in the 34thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified four projects that may impact this region: Hug Homes, Applecross Village Redevelopment (Stage 2), Raffles Landing, and another Raffles Landing project.
-The following details projects most relevant to the area.
+AreaSearch identified four projects that may impact this region.
+Notable ones are Hug Homes, Applecross Village Redevelopment (Stage 2), Raffles Landing, and Raffles Landing.
+The following details these projects, focusing on the most relevant ones.

 Professional plan users can use the search below to filter and access additional projects.